UEFA EURO 2024 qualifying draw: When is it? How does it work? Who is seeded?

 Article summary

 When is the EURO 2024 group stage draw?
 Where is it taking place?
+What are the seeding pots?
 How will it work?
 When will the games take place?
 All the big questions answered.

 Article top media content